holoviz/holoviews/doc/getting_started/index.rst

 _____________________

 This 'Getting Started' guide aims to get you using HoloViews productively as quickly as possible.
-It is designed as an entrypoint for new users that will introduce the core concepts necessary to get you working productively with your own data.
+It is designed as an entry point for new users that will introduce the core concepts necessary to get you working productively with your own data.
 We recommend reading this guide in order if you wish to get an overview of what is offered by HoloViews.